 In this article, we look at why a person may have tooth sensitivity after a filling, how to treat it, and when to see a dentist.
 We also look at other possible causes of tooth sensitivity.

-A filling is a dental procedure that involves a dentist cleaning away any decay from the tooth and then filling the space with a new material.
+A filling is a dental procedure that involves a dentist cleaning away any decay from the tooth and then filling the space with new material.

-After injecting a numbing agent around the tooth, the dentist will then clean out the decayed area of the tooth, usually with a dental drill.
+After injecting a numbing agent around the tooth, the dentist will clean out the decayed area of the tooth, usually with a dental drill.
 They will then fill the space with gold, silver amalgam, a composite, or porcelain.

 When a person has a sensitive tooth, they may notice that certain triggers cause a temporary, uncomfortable sensation in the filled tooth or surrounding area.
-It may feel like a shock of cold or sudden pain that comes on quickly and goes away.
+It may feel like a shock of cold or sudden pain that comes on quickly and then goes away.

-Factors that can trigger tooth sensitivity after a filling include:
+Possible triggers of tooth sensitivity after a filling include: